NPITX-programs/BurgerBarn/.github/README.md

 1. Total is dynamically calculated as each item is entered
 1. Total must include 8% sales tax
 1. Users must NOT be able to modify/focus the Text Box
+1. Include two Buttons: Purchase and Exit
+1. Clicking Purchase displays a thank you message, then clears all fields

-Selecting a menu item will display a message:
+1. Selecting a menu item will display a message:
-"You purchased [menu item] for [price]"
+	1. "You purchased [menu item] for [price]"
-If the user enters an invalid number, display an error message and ask them to enter the item again.
+1. If the user enters an invalid number, display an error message and ask them to enter the item again.
+	- huh? what numerical input?
-Clear the screen after each user input
+1. Clear the screen after each user input
 ## Cost of Items
  Display a menu of food options using Radio Buttons and Labels
 ### Burgers